Xeronaus/Cedaruke/README.md

 This mod is currently under development.
 It may contain unfinished features, unbalanced contents, stability issues and bugs.
 Don't expect a perfect working mod yet.
 Please be patient.

 I will be focusing 1 planet at a time, to develop it obviously.

-# GameWave
-GameWave is an Indonesian discord server that's about gaming.

-You can join it's [Discord](https://discord.gg/CVKY9VUGY7) if you want.